 $ rails new my-app # # It creates files and run 'bundle install' # $ git init $ git add . $ git commit -m "Base rails application"

 You can also use our web dashboard to achieve this operation

-$ scalingo create ruby-app Git repository detected: remote scalingo added → 'git push scalingo master' to deploy your app
+$ scalingo create my-app Git repository detected: remote scalingo added → 'git push scalingo master' to deploy your app

 Provision and configure your database